How to Use Evidence in Policymaking – A Crash Course

 You’ll hear from:

 Carol Mills, former Secretary of the Australian Department of Parliamentary Services, and Verity Firth, former NSW Minister for Education.
-Carol and Verity lead the newly established Centre for Social Justice and Inclusion at the University of Technology, Sydney.
+Both are now at The University of Technology, Sydney (UTS).
+Carol heads up the Institute of Public Policy and Governance, and Verity is director of the Centre for Social Justice and Inclusion.

 Apolitical is partnering with the Public Sector Innovation Network to deliver this online workshop.
 All registrants will receive a recording of the workshop.
 If you are not yet a member of Apolitical, you will be taken to a signup page that will automatically register you for the workshop.